zed-industries/zed/docs/src/assistant/configuration.md

 #### Google AI custom models {#google-ai-custom-models}

-You can add custom models to the GoogleAI provider, by adding the following to your Zed `settings.json`:
+You can add custom models to the Google AI provider by adding the following to your Zed `settings.json`:

 ```json
 {